 If your company is ready to cross borders into Finland, you need to be prepared to handle everything from payroll to legal matters.
 With a population of only 5.5 million, finding skilled workers in Finland that can help grow your business can be difficult.
 Once you find them, you must make sure you meet all the country’s laws and regulations related to your Finland payroll options.
 No matter what you decide, Globalization Partners is here to help.

-Taxation Rules for Finland Payroll
+Taxation Rules in Finland

 Finland’s corporate income tax rate is 20%.
 Companies that import goods are also subject to a sales tax known as VAT.
 The general VAT rate is 24%, but this percentage changes depending on what you’re importing.
 Businesses in Finland must also apply a 15% to 20% withholding tax on payments to foreign corporations and 30% on payments to non-resident individuals.